-N My Fragments - From My Personal Point of View, The Complete list see Tamari page:
+N My Fragments - From My Personal Point of View

-MF7: Globalization + Computerization = Tzunamization. added 9 October 2008.
+MF7: Globalization + Computerization = Tsunamization.
+Added 9 October 2008.

-►The average cycle of growth, among countries and years is 5.5 years, the average cycle of sunspots is 11 years.
+►A nation's average growth cycle is 5.5 years; the average cycle of sunspots is 11 years.

 The economic cycles of Australia 1961-2008.